Ayfri/Cat-aclysm-Claw-of-the-Dead/README.md

 * `perf` : Optimization of the code to improve performance
 * `refactor` : Modification of the code without changing functionality
 * `style` : Change to the code style
+* `tweak` : Small change to the code that doesn't change the functionality

 #### Examples :